Intensive Summer Program

 - Several rental car companies are also available at the KC airport.

-- If you are driving to Lawrence, parking is available at the residence hall in designated spaces.
-You can find a map of parking at http://parking.ku.edu/.
-Summer school will be in session, so you should not park in Yellow, Red, Blue or Gold Lots.
-Also, avoid parking in the Oread Hotel’s parking areas or in apartment complex lots.
-Make sure you look for any parking signage before parking to avoid ticketing or towing.
+- If you are driving to Lawrence, you can find information and a map of parking at http://parking.ku.edu/.
+Visitor parking permits are available for $61 per week.
+Summer school will be in session, so you should not park in Yellow, Red, Blue or Gold Lots unless you have an appropriate permit.
+Also, avoid parking in the apartment complex lots.
+Make sure you look for any parking signs before parking to avoid ticketing or towing.

 Lawrence is located in the far eastern part of the state, about 35 miles from the Missouri border.
 Located midway between Kansas City and Topeka, Lawrence serves as a bedroom community for both cities.
 With a population of about ninety thousand, Lawrence combines a small town atmosphere with the resources and cultural opportunities that a major university provides.
 There is both a walkable downtown and a large commercial district with major national retailers.
 There are restaurants for every budget and taste, art galleries, live music and theatre venues for the times when you are not busy studying.
 Sports fans will also want to find time to visit Allen Field House, home to 2008 Men's NCAA National Champion Jayhawks and James Naismith's original handwritten rules of Basket Ball.